About Galapagos

 Local Events, Festivals, or Seasonal Highlights:

-- Fiesta de San Cristóbal: If you're visiting in July, don't miss the festivities on San Cristóbal Island celebrating the patron saint of the island.
-Enjoy traditional music, dance, and local cuisine during this vibrant event.
+- Fiesta de San Cristóbal (July 24): Join the festivities on San Cristóbal Island to celebrate the patron saint of the island with traditional music, dances, and local cuisine.